mHadi1091/my-notes-practice-/programming.md

 E --> F([end])
 ```
 ## lab tasks #01
-* make a flowchart & pseudo-code of add two numbers
+* make a flowchart & psudo-code of add two numbers
-* make a flowchart & pesudo-code of odd numbers
+* make a flowchart & psudo-code of odd numbers
 * make a program based on user use which gives the avarage of 3 given values

  # history of programming languages